Dr Samantha Tipper

 Selected recent publications

-Tipper, S. Shin, S. and Kilroe, L. (2021) Current research in Nubian Archaeology: Oxford Edition.
+Tipper, S. Shin, S. and Kilroe, L. (2022) Current research in Nubian Archaeology: Oxford Edition.
 Gorgias Press.
 U.S.A.
+Gorgias Press.
+Current Research in Nubian Archaeology.
+Oxford Edition

-Tipper, S and Lemos, R (2021) New Perspectives on Sudanese and Nubian Archaeology, Archaeopress, Cambridge.
+Tipper, S. and Lemos, R (2021) New Perspectives on Sudanese and Nubian Archaeology, Archaeopress, Cambridge.

 Lemos, R and Tipper, S (2021) Sudanese and Nubian archaeology: scholarship past and present.
-In Tipper, S and Lemos, R. New perspectives on Sudanese and Nubian Archaeology, Archaeopress, Cambridge.
+In Tipper, S. and Lemos, R. New perspectives on Sudanese and Nubian Archaeology, Archaeopress, Cambridge.

 Tipper, S. (2021) Osteological Analysis: Beaumont Fee, Lincoln.
 PCAS Archaeology.

-Tipper, S (2021) Osteological Analysis: Hornsea Offshore Wind Farm.
+Tipper, S. (2021) Osteological Analysis: Hornsea Offshore Wind Farm.
 Network Archaeology.

-Tipper, S (2020) Osteological Analysis: Cremation Burial Farnham Pastures.
+Tipper, S. (2020) Osteological Analysis: Cremation Burial Farnham Pastures.
 PCAS Archaeology.

-Tipper, S (2020) Osteological Analysis: Brayford Warf North, Lincoln.
+Tipper, S. (2020) Osteological Analysis: Brayford Warf North, Lincoln.
 PCAS Archaeology.

 Tipper, S. & Tully, G. (2018) Current research in Nubian archaeology.
 Gorgias Press, U.S.A.